-4.58 The Strategic Sites identified in Spatial Policy 5 will contribute significantly to the housing and employment requirements of Newark and Sherwood.
-However as part of the Allocations & Development Management DPD, From time to time the Local Development Framework Council will need to allocate other additional sites to meet development needs within the District.
+4.58 From time to time the Council will need to allocate additional sites to meet development needs within the District.
 Spatial Policy 9 sets out the guiding principles which will be used to make such allocations.

 Selecting Appropriate Sites for Allocation